district0x/district-proposals/README.md

 # District Proposals
 The district0x Network Token allows holders to signal for new districts to be built by the district0x Team.
-Prior to the launch of Aragon Core on the Ethereum MainNet, signaling will be conducted via a custom CarbonVote implementation.
+Prior to the launch of Aragon Core on the Ethereum MainNet, signaling will be occur via a custom CarbonVote implementation.
 The CarbonVote implementation will be manually populated with proposals that have been deemed as 'qualifying'.
 ## Qualifying Proposals
 To be deemed as a 'qualifying proposal' the following conditions must be met:
 * The proposal was submitted as an issue in the district0x/district-proposals repository